FY2019

 Toshinori Hirano (Professor, Department of History, Faculty of Letters, Otani University)

-Mr. Yoriyuki Takimoto (Supervisor, School Guidance Division, Kyoto City Board of Education)
+Mr. Junyuki Takimoto (Supervisor, School Guidance Division, Kyoto City Board of Education)

-We will give practical reports on class improvement that aim to improve the qualities and abilities of students to live and work through proactive, interactive, and deep learning by exercising their social perspectives and ways of thinking.
-In addition, we will ask university professors for their opinions on the qualities and abilities that they want to acquire through their subjects and that will serve as the basis for learning at university.
-Based on the above, we would like to discuss the improvement of classes to improve the qualities and abilities that support lifelong learning, and the university entrance examination (common test for university admissions, etc.) to measure it.
+We will report on practical lesson improvement to improve the qualities and abilities of life and work through students’ use of social perspectives and ways of thinking, and through proactive, interactive, and deep learning.
+In addition, we will listen to the opinions of university professors about the qualities and abilities that they want students to acquire through their subjects and that will be the basis for learning at university.
+Based on the above, we would like to discuss the improvement of classes to improve the qualities and abilities that support lifelong learning, and the university entrance examination (Common Test for University Admissions, etc.) to measure this.

-Smooth high school-university collaboration, exchange efforts to nurture people who enjoy mathematics and continue to learn
+Smooth high school-university collaboration, exchanging efforts to nurture people who enjoy mathematics and continue to learn

 reporter

-Tokutoshi Nishimura (Associate Professor, Department of Child Education, Faculty of Developmental Education, Kyoto Tachibana University)
+Tokutoshi Nishimura (Associate Professor, Department of Child Education, Faculty of Human Development, Kyoto Tachibana University)

 reporter

-Tsuyoshi Sonoda (Teacher, Department of Mathematics, Doshisha Junior High School)
+Takeshi Sonoda (Mathematics Teacher, Doshisha Junior High School)

-Let's exchange efforts and ingenuity to smoothly connect high school to university learning, and to nurture people who continue to be interested in mathematics and continue to learn.
+Let’s exchange ideas and ingenuity to smoothly connect students from high school to university studies, and to nurture people who will continue to be interested in mathematics and continue to learn.

 reporter

-Toru Kishimoto (Teacher, Kyoto Municipal Tonan High School)
+Toru Kishimoto (Teacher, Tōnan High School, Kyoto City)

 reporter